Caramel Apple Soft Pretzels

 Then roll each piece into a long doughy snake, on a greased surface.
 Some of the apples will pop out, but keep rolling and you’ll recollect them all.

 Lift the ends up to make a U shape.
 Twist and press the ends close to the bottom.
 Don’t worry if they are imperfect.
-Soft pretzels “pretty-up” as they bake.
+Caramel Apple Soft Pretzels “pretty-up” as they bake.

-Quickly boil the soft pretzels to create the “skin.”
+Quickly boil the Caramel Apple Soft Pretzels to create the “skin.”
 Then place them on cookie sheets and bake.

 Drizzle, Sprinkle, Devour.

-I can’t say enough about this soft pretzel recipe, other than you REALLY should make it.
+I can’t say enough about these Caramel Apple Soft Pretzels, other than you REALLY should make it.

 Yield: 8 large or 16 minis